-This weekend marks eighteen years [edit: now twenty-one] since the death of singer/songwriter Rich Mullins, who died tragically in a car accident just outside of Bloomington, Illinois on September 19, 1997.
+This weekend marks eighteen years [edit: now twenty-one.
+Re-edit: Now twenty-four years.
+Can someone please slow down time?] since the death of singer/songwriter Rich Mullins, who died tragically in a car accident just outside of Bloomington, Illinois on September 19, 1997.

 It’s a bit of an understatement to say that Rich’s life had a profound impact on me.
 This is true for me as a Christian, as an artist, and as a man.
 I’m not alone, as evidenced by the continued interest in his life nearly twenty years after he “went out like Elijah,” as well as the continued popularity of his music.

 As I realized we were getting close to this date, it got me to thinking about Rich.
 I knew I had to write something about him, but I’ve already told the story of the time we met (A Memory of Rich Mullins), and I’ve also already written about the profound impact Rich had on my first novel, Thimblerig’s Ark (Thimblerig the Ragamuffin).

 So what could I say that hasn’t already been said?

 And this morning, as I walked to work, it hit me.

 What would Rich have to say to Christian artists today, living in the internet age as we do, with our instant communication, immediate access to anything in the world, and the hyper-commercialization of everything from Christian music to Christian books to Christian movies?
 How would he have us measure success?
 By number of downloads?
 Likes or shares or follows or upvotes?
 Hits on a webpage?
 Or would it be something else?

 In this blog post, I will look at Rich’s life and music with these questions in mind.
 I do this with full understanding that I am no expert on Rich Mullins, but I am a person who admired Rich and the way he lived his life, and the way he lived out his faith.